wp-plugins/as-nice-scroll/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+As nice scroll is a jquery plugin for WordPress site.
+This plugin will create a nice scrollbar for your site.

 == Description ==

 As nice scroll is a jquery plugin for WordPress site.
 This plugin will create a nice scrollbar for your site.